-Hyperbaric oxygen treatment (HBO) involves providing the body with extra oxygen.
+Hyperbaric oxygen treatment (HBO) involves giving the body extra oxygen.
 'Hyper' means increased and 'baric' relates to pressure.
-Oxygen is one of the gases in the air, and it’s essential for life.
+Oxygen is one of the gases in the air, and it is essential for life.
 Normally, oxygen makes up just over one fifth (21%) of air.

 In HBO treatment, people breathe in pure (100%) oxygen.
 This is done by sitting in a chamber known as a hyperbaric oxygen chamber and using a mask or hood.

 Oxygen is carried around the body by the blood.
 Breathing in pure (100%) oxygen under increased pressure, called HBO, allows extra oxygen to be taken up by the bloodstream and dissolved more quickly.
 This extra oxygen can help where healing is slowed down by infection or where blood supply is limited by damage to the tissues.

 - increases oxygen levels to normal in areas where they are reduced by illness or injury

 - encourages new blood vessels to grow and carry extra blood and nutrients to the tissues